Bone cancer is a malignant tumour that arises from the cells that make up the bones of the body.

 - a noticeable lump over a bone

-Unfortunately, we still do not have a clear definitive cause for bone cancer, however researchers have identified several factors that increase the risk of developing these tumours.
-However, you’re more at risk of developing it if you:
+As with other cancers, there is no clear definitive cause for bone cancer.
+However, researchers have identified several factors that increase the risk of developing these tumours.
+Therefore, you’re more at risk of developing it if you:

 - have had previous exposure to radiation during radiotherapy or with certain anti-cancer drugs.

 - have a condition known as Paget’s disease of the bone